Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 ### Project barriers and solutions

 > - Map pins were not removing after clicking reserve, then country.
 Had a screenshare session with Tim Nelson to try and resolve this.
-Need to research using Marker Clusters with LeafetJS - Upodated: Tim found a fix for the existing code without necessitating marker clusters.
+Need to research using Marker Clusters with LeafetJS - Updated: Tim found a fix for the existing code without necessitating marker clusters.
 > - Exisiting layout for Country/Reserve section with maps was not as expected on mobile view.
 UX was difficult to navigate.
-(ENTER RESOLUTION WHEN DONE)
+Overcame this by creating a new branch and testing a new layout using dropdown buttons for country and reserve main buttons.
+> - As above, found that when selecting a reserve (and then trying to scroll down to the info (under map)) was tricky on mbile as the map is touch-responsive.
+This was interfering with usability and UX and became fiddly.
+Simply moved the map under the reserve info, which resolved the issue along with the dropdown box layout.

 ---